 Evictions: If the tenant disputes the ground of eviction, the landlord will have to seek eviction through the new First Tier Tribunal (“FTT”) which has been set up to adjudicate on disputes.

 Specific Grounds: The landlord must now have grounds (a specific reason) for evicting the tenant.
 As with the current short assured tenancy regime, the 18 grounds of eviction are a mix of mandatory grounds, where eviction must be granted by the FTT if the ground is proved, and discretionary grounds where the FTT will only grant eviction if it finds it is reasonable to do so.
 You will need to familiarise yourself with the grounds to know, if you needed to evict your tenant, which Grounds would apply to your situation.
 Furthermore, thoroughly referencing tenants BEFORE offering them a tenancy will be paramount with the new tenancy agreement structure!
-Speak to a member of our team about West’s 5-point referencing procedure to see how we ensure only the best tenants are selected for our tenancies.
+West employ a professional third-party referencing company to undertake all our referencing, speak a member of our team to see how we ensure only the best tenants are selected for our tenancies.

 Grounds for eviction include: the landlord intends to put the property up for sale or refurbish the property to the extent it is not practical for the tenant to occupy it; the landlord wants to use the property for a non-residential purpose; the landlord or a family member of the landlord intends to live in the property; the tenant is carrying on criminal or anti-social behaviour at or in the vicinity of the property; and the tenant has breached the tenancy agreement.